Have you ever fallen asleep while soaking up some sun and woke up looking like a lobster?

 Video: See how easy it is the setup the Pacific Breeze Beach Tent.

-At less than 4 pounds, this is the best beach canopy that can easily be stuck inside of your beach bag or tossed over your shoulder to easily transport between the car and the beach.
+At less than 4 pounds, this is the best pop up beach tent that can easily be stuck inside of your beach bag or tossed over your shoulder to easily transport between the car and the beach.

-With its super simple setup, this beach canopy is definitely worth considering for your next trip to the beach!
+With its super simple setup, this beach shade tent is definitely worth considering for your next trip to the beach!

 The exterior is made of the same material and coatings as your umbrella, making it ideal for sudden rain storms.
 Plus, the combination of stakes and sand pockets help to hold it in place, even with stronger winds.